TheDizzler/DXTKGui/README.md

 >- Primitve Shapes - filled rectangle; un-filled rectangle; line
 >- Text Labels - normal and clickable
 >- Button - text and image
->- Dialog Box - no image loading yet
+>- Dialog Box - draggable and non-draggable; no image loading yet;
 >- Check Box - with onClickListener
 >- ListBox - with onClickListener; auto-size to content

 ##TODO:
->- Dialog Box - with custom image; make draggable; use generic onClickListeners for buttons if none are set by user; transition effects
+>- Dialog Box - with custom image; transition effects
 >- List Box - allow mouse scroll button; multi-select
 >- Combo Box
 >- Radio Buttons
 >- Slider
 >- Scrollbar that can be slapped on to anything
+>- add triggers for sfx
+>- screen transition effects
 >- More Primitive Shapes - if I feel they might be useful
 >- Other stuff I can't think of at the moment
 >- Some kind of document to explain what's going on under the hood and how to use it effectivily....